 While, overall, performing well, the local tourism industry is fragile.
 Culture/nature-led regeneration could pose some serious opportunities for communities in Conwy and Denbighshire.
 Culture and creative industries are likely to be at the heart of regeneration; developing capacity of both counties’ cultural, creative and tourism and hospitality sectors.

 Culture/nature-led regeneration could pose some serious opportunities for communities in Conwy and Denbighshire.
 A notable example from elsewhere in the UK is Margate.
 This trend, stimulating economic growth through cultural investment is not limited to the UK – the Guggenheim in Bilbao, with its spectacular architecture, being another globally recognised cultural centre that has stimulated tremendous economic growth, known as the ‘Bilbao effect’.
 See our ‘thriving culture’ topic for further information.
+It is important to note the potential impact of growing tourism on infrastructure, including housing, and tourism should be sustainable and not impact negatively on our communities and our natural resources.

 The future trajectory of cultural hubs, particularly in rural areas, is not clear.
 Will village halls, pubs and other rural institutions like churches attract enough participants to keep them economically and socially viable?